-The first byte that the FM24C256 expects after a Start condition is the slave address.
-As shown in Figure 4, the slave address contains the Slave ID (device type), the device select address bits, and a bit that specifies if the transaction is a read or a write.
-Bits 7-4 define the device type and must be set to 1010b for the FM24C256.
+The first byte that the FM24C512 expects after a Start condition is the Slave Address.
+As shown in Figure 4, the Slave Address contains the Slave ID (device type), the device select bits (A1, A2), the MSB (A15) of the two-byte address, and a bit that specifies if the transaction is a read or a write.
+Bits 7-4 define the device type and must be set to 1010b for the FM24C512.
 These bits allow other types of function types to reside on the 2-wire bus within an identical address range.
-Bits 3-1 are the device select bits which are equivalent to chip select bits.
+Bits 3-2 are the device select bits which are equivalent to chip select bits.
 They must match the corresponding value on the external address pins to select the device.
-Up to eight FM24C256 devices can reside on the same two-wire bus by assigning a different address to each.
+Up to four FM24C512 devices can reside on the same two-wire bus by assigning a different address to each.
+Bit 1 is the most significant address bit and acts like a bank select bit.
+This is important to understand when the device automatically increments the address at the 7FFFh and FFFFh boundaries (covered in the next section).
 Bit 0 is the read/write bit.
-A 1 indicates a read operation, and a 0 indicates a write.
+A '1' indicates a read operation, and a '0' indicates a write.